SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: Abstract

 \section{Abstract}

-We present the second data release (DR2) of the Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) survey.
-This survey utilized the Stratospheric Observatory for Infrared Astronomy (SOFIA) High-resolution Airborne Wideband Camera plus (HAWC+) instrument at 214 \micron\ (E-band) to observe dust polarization throughout the Central Molecular Zone (CMZ) of the Milky Way.
-DR2 consists of observations that were obtained in 2022 covering the region of the CMZ extending roughly from the Brick to the Sgr C molecular clouds (corresponding to a roughly 1\degree\ $\times$ 0.75\degree\ region of the sky).
-We combine DR2 with the first FIREPLACE data release covering the Sgr B2 region to obtain full coverage of the CMZ (a 1.5\degree\ $\times$0.75\degree\ region of the sky).
-After applying total and polarized intensity significance cuts on the full FIREPLACE data set we obtain $\rm\sim$65,000 Nyquist-sampled polarization pseudovectors.
+We present the second data release (DR2) of the Far-InfraREd Polarimetric Large-Area CMZ Exploration (FIREPLACE) survey.
+This survey utilized the Stratospheric Observatory for Infrared Astronomy (SOFIA) High-resolution Airborne Wideband Camera plus (HAWC+) instrument at 214 \micron\ (E-band) at a resolution of 19.6\arcsec\ to observe thermal polarized dust emission throughout the Central Molecular Zone (CMZ).
+DR2 consists of observations obtained in 2022 covering the region of the CMZ extending from the Brick to the Sgr C molecular clouds (corresponding to a 1\degree\ $\times$ 0.75\degree\ region of the sky).
+We combine DR2 with the first FIREPLACE data release (DR1) to obtain full coverage of the CMZ (a 1.5\degree\ $\times$ 0.75\degree\ region of the sky).
+After applying total and polarized intensity significance cuts on the full FIREPLACE data set, we obtain $\rm\sim$64,000 Nyquist-sampled polarization pseudovectors.
 The distribution of polarization pseudovectors confirms a bimodal distribution in the CMZ magnetic field orientations, recovering field components that are oriented predominantly parallel or perpendicular to the Galactic plane.
-These magnetic field orientations indicate possible connections between the previously observed parallel and perpendicular distributions.
-We also inspect the magnetic fields toward a set of prominent CMZ molecular clouds (the Brick, Three Little Pigs, 50 \kms, Circum-nuclear Disk, CO 0.02-0.02, 20 \kms, and Sgr C), revealing spatially varying magnetic fields that generally trace the morphologies of the clouds.
-We find evidence that compression from stellar winds and shear from tidal forces are prominent mechanisms influencing the structure of the magnetic fields observed within the clouds.
+This distribution of orientations is similar to what was observed in DR1 and other studies.
+We also inspect the magnetic fields toward a set of prominent CMZ molecular clouds (the Brick, Three Little Pigs, 50 \kms\ and 20 \kms\ clouds, Circum-nuclear Disk, CO 0.02-0.02, and Sgr C), revealing spatially varying magnetic fields having orientations that generally trace the total intensity morphologies of the clouds.
+We find evidence that compression from stellar winds and shear from tidal forces are prominent mechanisms influencing the structure of the magnetic fields.

 \keywords{Galactic Center, ISM}